Jaypers/serverinfo/README.md

 # Serverinfo Script

-Script to deisplay server info in HTML.
+Script to display server info in HTML.